 Play a central role in planning, coordinating and implementing gaming-related training opportunities for tribal regulators and gaming facility operators, and in providing targeted training sessions on topics requested by Arizona tribes.

-ADG conducts annual on-site audits of each casino to review compliance with the Tribal-State Gaming Compact (Compact) and its appendices.
-A Compact Compliance Review team, checks hundreds of items ranging from cash handling procedures, to video surveillance, to casino promotions.
-ADG audits casino books and records, electronic accounting and monitoring systems, and casino minimum internal control standards and procedures.
+ADG conducts biennial on-site audits of each casino to review compliance with the Amended and Restated Gaming Compact and its appendices.
+ADG Compact compliance review team checks hundreds of items ranging from validating gaming revenues and cash handling procedures, to video surveillance and casino promotions.
+Additionally, ADG audits casino books and records, electronic accounting and monitoring systems, and casino minimum internal control standards and procedures.

 Special Agents of the Intelligence Unit (Intel) enforce the State’s gambling laws by investigating reports of illegal gambling and ensuring prosecution of the individuals involved with the operation.
 In many cases, illegal gambling establishments attract additional crime and an increased calls for service by local police departments.
 Intel helps reduce crime in our neighborhoods by working in partnership with local law enforcement officers and attorneys to shut down and prosecute illegal gambling operations, off-reservation, as well as, assist tribal authorities with investigations, training, and intelligence on suspected criminal activities in their jurisdictions.

-To report suspected illegal gambling activity, email or call 602-255-3886.
+To report suspected illegal gambling activity, email us or call 602-255-3886.
 You can remain anonymous.

 Games & Systems Compliance